Lull chapter opener illustration

 Chapter 4 — Lull and the Quiet That Is Also Creating

-Lull is gentle and clear: “Too much?
+Lull spoke gently, but her words were clear.
+“Too much?
 Less is enough.
 Quiet is also creating.
-When the colors + sounds + movements feel like too much, press the panic-button.
-Everything will slow, dim, quiet.
-You are in control of the sensory level.
+If colors, sounds, or movements feel like too much, press the panic button.
+Everything will slow down.
+It will dim.
+It will get quiet.
+You are in control of how things feel.
+You decide.”

 • No-judgment for using panic-button.
-(Used it once?
+Used it once?
 Use it again.
-Need it every session?
-Fine.
-No shame.)
+Need it every time?
+That’s fine.
+No shame.

 • Cross-app design-language continuity with SpectrumCanvas Soften (sensory accessibility) + EnsembleQuest Welcome (the door stays open) + FocusForge: neurodivergent-affirming framework portfolio-canonical.